Explore This Guide

 Imagine you’re an analyst at a leading beverage brand, and you need to assess how your brand ranks among 20 competitors across a range of target audiences - like “young mums,” “active grandmas,” and “power executives.”
 First, you could create personalized insights reports for each audience to dive deep into their clusters and affinities.

-Next, you’ll create a Custom Ranking that includes all 20 brands and see where your brand stands in relation to each audience.
+Next, you’ll create a Profile group that includes all 20 brands and see where your brand stands in relation to each audience.
 This gives you a clear view of which clusters have higher affinity with your brand and which ones may offer growth opportunities.

 For example, you might discover a niche where your brand is performing well, but your competitors aren’t as strong - helping you identify areas where you can capitalize on your strengths.
 On the flip side, you can also spot weaker clusters and adjust your marketing strategy to focus on those personas.

-Similarly, if you’re focused on influencer marketing or brand partnerships, you can use "Custom Rankings" to compare and rank influencers or brands, identifying those that align best with each of your target audiences.
+Similarly, if you’re focused on influencer marketing or brand partnerships, you can use "Profile Groups" to compare and rank influencers or brands, identifying those that align best with each of your target audiences.
 This helps you refine your strategy and make data-driven decisions that connect with the right partners for your brand’s success.